 I love deserts.
 I even love driving through them.
 Roll down the window, put the Eagles on the car stereo and let the magic of wide-open spaces do its work.

-But mostly I love adventuring in deserts: camping under the stars, hiking through the middle of nowhere, examining all the unlikely flora and fauna, and holding my own in a harsh climate.
+But mostly I love adventuring in deserts: camping under the stars, hiking toward an endless horizon, examining all the unlikely flora and fauna, and holding my own in a harsh climate.
+If that sounds appealing and you’re looking to explore some outdoorsy places in southern California, this post is for you.

-The California desert parks and preserves in this list are perfect for spending some quality time under open skies, especially during the spring and autumn months when desert temperatures are milder and many mountain trails elsewhere in California are snowed over.
-Hikers, bikers, climbers, campers, equestrians, stargazers, history buffs, and wildlife enthusiasts will all find something to keep them entertained in the deserts of California.
+The southern California desert parks and preserves in this list are perfect for spending some quality time under open skies, especially during the spring and autumn months when temperatures are milder and mountain trails elsewhere in California are buried under snow.
+Hikers, bikers, climbers, campers, equestrians, stargazers, history buffs, and wildlife enthusiasts will all find something to love in these famous California desert destinations.

-Link them all together in an epic California desert roadtrip, or just pick one for a long-weekend getaway.
-Either way, this overview of Southern California deserts will inspire anyone whose soul gets happier when the horizon is far away.
+Link them all together in an epic Southern California roadtrip, or just pick one for a long-weekend getaway.
+Either way, these Southern California deserts will inspire anyone whose soul feels freer when the horizon is further away.

-If you love camping, this roadtrip is the perfect time to log some quality nights under the stars.
+If you love camping, a California desert roadtrip is the perfect time to log some quality nights under the stars.
+Every destination in this list is home to some excellent desert camping, and I’ve included further details in each section down below.

-In addition to established campgrounds, most of these desert parks and preserves have great options for dispersed camping.
-You can stick to the more common roads, or drive your (potentially 4wd) car down some lonely dirt tracks and not see other humans for days.
+In addition to established campgrounds, most of these desert destinations have great options for dispersed (read: free and uncrowded) camping.
+You can stick to the more common roads, or drive your (hopefully 4wd) car down some lonely dirt tracks and not see other humans for days.
 You’ll find plenty of great places to set up a tent or enjoy the convenience of camping in your car or campervan.

-Here’s a rough map of the southern California desert roadtrip route linking the six destinations covered in this post.
-It’s not meant to be followed mile for mile – definitely branch off and explore each park in more detail – but it’ll help you get oriented.
+It’s not meant to be followed mile for mile – definitely branch off and explore each park in more detail – but it’ll get you between each destination and help you stay oriented.
+If you follow this route and take time to explore each park, you’ll experience the best desert landscapes California has to offer.

 Death Valley National Park